 But for now, take that Martha Stewart.
 Maybe I never cooked homemade chicken pot pies like you, but through some ridiculous, undeserved miracle, I did something even better.

 I raised a chef.

 Does anyone else have a problem with cooking?
 I’d love to hear your thoughts… and solutions.
 If you like this piece, please consider pressing one of the magic buttons below.
-If you’d like to receive posts by email, just hit the subscribe link up above.
+If you’d like to receive posts by email, just press this button.
 Thanks for reading!